Towhid-mun/Towhid-mun.github.io/README.md

 ## About Me

-I am a dedicated software architect, developer, and project lead with a rich and diverse experience in multiple domains.
+I am a dedicated software architect and developer with a rich and diverse experience in multiple domains.
 I've been in the industry since 2007, consistently delivering innovative solutions and leading successful projects.
 My technical expertise encompasses various programming languages, including C/C++, Java, C#, and Python.
 I thrive on challenges and have a proven track record in connectivity projects, where I've facilitated seamless communication between devices and systems.
 Additionally, I have a strong background in automation tool development, streamlining processes, and improving operational efficiency for my clients.
 Notably, I served as a Maintainer of IoTivity.org from February 2017 to January 2018, actively participating in developing cutting-edge IoT solutions and fostering collaboration within the IoT community.

 ## Work Experience